airdeploy/airdeploy-docs/docs/flagger/your-profile.md

 This is the basic information about your account.

-- __Upload Photo__ — by default, initials are used to visually identify you throughout AirDeploy.
-Add a photo for greater recognizability in AirDeploy, especially when collaborating on a Flag.
+- __Upload Photo__ — by default, initials are used to visually identify you throughout Airship.
+Add a photo for greater recognizability in Airship, especially when collaborating on a Flag.
 - __Full Name__ — by default, your email address is used for display.
-Add your Full Name for greater recognizability in AirDeploy, especially when collaborating on a Flag.
+Add your Full Name for greater recognizability in Airship, especially when collaborating on a Flag.
 - __Email__ — this is your login and primary identifier.

 Make any changes and click “Save Information.”